 A few of the programs offered at Danville Area Community College have a selective admission process that is separate from admission to DACC.
 These Selective Admission programs have additional application and qualification requirements.
 It is important to note that these programs also have early application deadlines.
 If you are interested in the following programs, you will need to contact a program director as early as possible.
 The following programs require specialized admission:

 What is the difference between full-time and part-time?

 An academic load of 12-18 credit hours is considered normal for a full-time student during regular semesters (Fall & Spring).
-During the summer session, 6-8 credit hours are considered a full load.
-A part-time students include anyone who is enrolled in 1-11 credit hours for the Fall & Spring terms or 1-5 credit hours fro the Summer term.
+During the Summer session, 6-8 credit hours are considered a full load.
+A part-time student includes anyone who is enrolled in 1-11 credit hours for the Fall & Spring terms or 1-5 credit hours for the Summer term.

 How do I make a class schedule change (Drop/Add Procedure) after the semester has started?

 Dropping a Course (Refund Period)